New Solar Modules

 BIPV Solar Technology

-• Efficiency of energy increased
+• The efficiency of energy has increased

 • High sound and thermal insulation